 Next up, develop an action plan for your supplier matrix.
-This plan, of course, needs to address any areas of concern, but it should also consider ways to take a supplier’s good performance to great or to sustain their overall excellence.
+This plan, of course, needs to address any areas of concern, but it should also consider ways to elevate a supplier’s performance or sustain their overall excellence.

 Supplier A: This action plan centers on elevating a key strength (innovation), securing needed production space, and improving execution metrics (shipping and fill rate).
 Improvements in all these areas can mean business growth, a great motivator for both of you.

 Supplier B: This action plan helps your partner obtain a Global Organic Textile Standard (GOTS) certification, so your organization can fulfill one of its key differentiators.
 It also has an “it-would-be-even-better-if we” action item, focused on gaining more production capacity or space to meet your growth goals.

 By the way, even though Supplier B is rated low on innovation, there is no action item to address it.
 That’s because Supplier B provides basics, and you don’t need them to develop trend know-how.

 As you go through the action plan, ask how you can help your supplier, too.

 The benefits are twofold: (1) you position yourself as a partner, committed to the success of both organizations, and (2) you open the door to getting helpful feedback from your suppliers.